joyrutl/site-week2-project2-student-store-starter/README.md

 - [X] Users can click to expand the shopping cart in the left navigation.
 - [X] Users can click the '+' button on a product cart to increment that product in the shopping cart.
 - [X] Users can click the '-' button on a product cart to decrement that product in the shopping cart.
-- [ ] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
+- [X] The shopping cart displays a table of products, quantities, subtotal, tax, and total.
-- [ ] Your choice!
-(Replace this bullet explaining what you implemented.
-Example: Users can leave ratings for products they have purchased.)

 ## *Week 3* Application Features